Clear mucus from your lungs and bronchi: Exercise 1 ‘Bow and arrow while lying down’

 7. With the next inhalation move the arm on the top back to the front (as in step 4) and inhale deeply through your nose.

+Make sure to synch your movements with your breathing.
 Repeat this exercise for 5 to 10 breaths.
 Then switch to the other side.

 About Marlies Ziegler

 Marlies Ziegler works as a physiotherapist in private practice in Munich.
 She specialises in respiratory therapy.
-She has been treating patients with chronic obstructive and restrictive airway diseases such as asthma, COPD, cystic fibrosis (CF) and primary ciliary dyskinesia (PCD), for 20 years.
+She has been treating patients with chronic obstructive and restrictive airway diseases such as asthma, COPD, cystic fibrosis (CF) and primary ciliary dyskinesia (PCD), for more than 20 years.

 Note: The information in this blog post is not a replacement for treatment.
 The exercises described should be used as examples for respiratory therapy.
 PARI recommends that patients always coordinate with their doctor and physiotherapist.